Kotlin/KEEP/proposals/stdlib/proposal-template.md

 ## Reference implementation

-Provide the reference implementation and test cases.
+* Provide the reference implementation and test cases.
-In case if the API should be specialized for each primitive, only one reference implementation is enough
+In case if the API should be specialized for each primitive, only one reference implementation is enough.
+* Provide the answers for the questions from the [Appendix](#appendix-questions-to-consider) in case they are not trivial.

 ## Unresolved questions